cs3157/recitations/I-Debugging-GDB/gdb.md

 and even tell you which line of code it's happening on.

 2. **Lost Memory**.
-You need to know about malloc and heap memory for this to make sense, but suffice it to say that you don't want to leak memory.
+You need to know about malloc and heap memory for this to make sense, but suffice it to say that you don't want to leak memory because the more memory you leak, the less memory other running programs will have to use.

 Let's try it on a sample program. leaky.c: